 Exclude search from specific domains

 Google allows you to exclude domains entirely from your file type searches.
-For example, let’s say I wrote an epic SEO audit example but I want options beyond my site.
+For example, let’s say I wrote an epic SEO audit example in the search box but I want options beyond my site.

 Specifically, I would search for “file type: pdf SEO audit example -site: wsimg.com” to eliminate any bias towards my own work.
 Consequently, Google will safely ignore my domain and focus elsewhere.